influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/troubleshooting/query_management.md

   for an explanation of time units in InfluxDB databases.

     {{% note %}}
-`duration` represents the time between the start of the query and the current time.
-If a query is killed, it may not immediately disappear from the output of `SHOW QUERIES` and its duration will continue to increment until the the query record is cleared from memory.
+`SHOW QUERIES` may output a killed query and continue to increment its duration until the query record is cleared from memory.
     {{% /note %}}

 - `status`: The current status of the query.